 - The way the program handles text.

-Video editing has been a serious hobby of mine for seven months now.
+My name is Aleco Pors.
+Video editing has been a serious hobby of mine for quite some time now.
 During this time I have created videos for both personal and commercial use with a variety of editors, and have had the opportunity to write reviews for SoftwareHow about many of them.
 I’ve taught myself how to use Final Cut Pro, PowerDirector, VEGAS Pro, and Adobe Premiere Pro, so I understand what it means to learn a new video editing program from scratch and have a good sense of its quality and features.

 It is a simple video editor designed for beginners.
 It offers all the features you’ll need to create simple home movies, slideshows, and montage videos.
 Editing video clips, audio, and pictures is a breeze with the program, but the effects and color correction tool make it unsuitable for professionals.

-What’s The Difference Between The Ultimate and Pro Version?
+What’s The Difference Between Ultimate and Pro Version?

 The Ultimate version comes with a few more features, notably the masking tool, but costs $20 more than the Pro version.
-Both products are currently on sale, so you can pick up the Ultimate version for just 6 dollars more than the Pro version (which is totally worth it!).
-You can compare all their features here.
+Both products are currently on sale, so you can pick up the Ultimate version for just 6 dollars more than the Pro version which is totally worth it!

 Is It Safe to Use?